 How can I grow professionally outside the classroom?

 Kappa Delta Pi: Join other education students from across the globe in this exclusive, international honor society for education students.

 Berne Swiss Heritage Education Day: Lead over 1,400 fourth graders in pioneer games and early settler activities.

 Conferences and presentations: Opportunities to do research and give public presentations to build your educational resume include an early childhood education conference and Network of International Christian Schools jobs fair.

 What travel or study abroad programs are available?

 - International practicums: During January term of your sophomore year, complete one of your required practicums (for course credit) overseas.

 - Wide range of student teaching options: You can choose from rural, inner city, and/or international student teaching experiences.
-Typically, over 25% of our seniors choose to teach in overseas assignments – literally all over the globe – while others opt for an experience close to home.
+Typically, more than 25% of our seniors choose to teach in overseas assignments—literally all over the globe—while others opt for an experience close to home.
 Still others choose an urban experience in New York City or Los Angeles through our partnership with World Impact.

 - Short-term missions trips: Students have the opportunity to participate in mission trips during January and Spring Break.
 Education majors can travel abroad with professors from the Education Department on Spring Break or J-term mission trips.
 You have the opportunity to work in international schools during the trips.

-- Washington, D.C. senior trip: Tour our nation’s capital to get a taste of how to lead a 6th or 8th grade field trip to D.C.
+- Senior trip to Washington, D.C.: Tour our nation’s capital to get a taste of how to lead a 6th or 8th grade field trip to D.C.